GabrielleSunrise/snail/README.md

 # snail
 Codewars Kata Snail Sort, 4 kyu

+Long, but as simple as possible to understand, I think.

 "Given an n x n array, return the array elements arranged from outermost elements to the middle element, traveling clockwise.

 array = [[1,2,3],